rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 The Directory tag is used to define directory-specific directives.

-This tag is used to apply rights to one or more directories.
+This tag applies rights to one or more directories.
 The directory path is entered as an absolute.

 Syntax: